 Certificate of Deposit

 - The annual percentage yield assumes interest will remain on deposit until maturity.
 A withdrawal will reduce earnings.
 This account will automatically renew at maturity.
 You will have ten (10) calendar days after the maturity date to withdraw funds without being charged a penalty.
 On the maturity date, your CD will be renewed at the interest rate and annual percentage yield in effect on the maturity date.

 - If the original term of your certificate was more than 12 months, you will be charged an early withdrawal penalty of 6 months interest if you redeem your certificate prior to maturity.

 - If the original term of your certificate was less than 12 months, you will be charged an early withdrawal penalty of 3 months interest if you redeem your certificate prior to maturity.

-- Interest will be compounded quarterly on all certificates except the 182 day certificate and the Ready Access certificate on which interest will be paid at maturity.
+- Interest will be compounded quarterly on all certificates except the 91 day and 182 day certificates on which interest will be paid at maturity.

 - Interest begins to accrue on the business day you deposit cash or non-cash items (for example, checks).
 After the certificate of deposit account is opened, you may not make deposits into this account.